top of page

 Native peoples and their cultures have survived, though often without proper recognition or governmental support.

-What can one do to support the longevity of Native peoples and their heritage?
+What can one do to support the longevity of Indigenous peoples and their heritage?

 • Learn about the real history of North & South American colonization, including countries that are under colonial rule to the present day.